 Many international students studying in Australia choose higher education fields, followed by VET (Vocational Education and Training), ELICOS (English Language Intensive Courses for Overseas Students), and the least number apply for schools.

-The Number of international student enrolments in February 2019 of different educational sectors:
+The number of international student enrolments in February 2023 in different educational sectors: